How do you float the river in Bend, Oregon?

 • Safety gear.
 Oregon law requires a life jacket or PFD for all boaters, paddleboarders, and kids 12 and under.
 The term “boat” is broad, and if you lash several tubes together, it’s considered a boat.
 Play it safe and pack a PFD.
 If you don’t have one, there’s a kiosk in Riverbend Park with free rental PFDs from Tumalo Creek.

 • A sealable dry bag for keys and phone.
 It’s optional, but you’ll need someplace to stash essentials.
 Secure it to your person so it doesn’t sink if you drop it or flip.
-The one I purchased actually floats, so that’s handy if you can find one.
+I own several that float, so look for that feature if possible.
 Local boat and recreation shops sell watertight pouches to fit all budgets, and most you can wear around your neck.

 Now that you’ve got the right gear, it’s time to prepare.